>

 • What is the history of the Court of Appeals for the Federal Circuit?

-• What is the disposition of the newly-appointed Supreme Court justices towards patents?
+• What is the disposition of newly appointed Supreme Court justices toward patents?

 • What is the proclivity of the Supreme Court to rely on decisions from foreign jurisdictions?